 Bitcoin cash disadvantages compared to Bitcoin

 BCH is less known and does not have the capitalization of Bitcoin.
 It still frequently moves into the top 10 list of coins by market cap.
-However, ultimately, it is less secure and will likely underperform when compared to Bitcoin.
+However, ultimately, Bitcoin Cash transaction is less secure and will likely underperform when compared to Bitcoin transaction.

 Technical similarities – Bitcoin and Bitcoin cash

-Since both Bitcoin and Bitcoin Cash was derived from the same original blockchain, they are very similar.
-They both offer to transact on a distributed ledger called blockchain that uses a peer-to-peer network to maintain a semi-anonymous payment system.
+Since both Bitcoin and Bitcoin Cash were derived from the same original blockchain, they are very similar.
+Bitcoin transactions and Bitcoin Cash transactions are both done on a distributed ledger called blockchain that uses a peer-to-peer network to maintain a semi-anonymous payment system.